nitinwagadia/Acronym/README.md

 Android-Acronym
 ===============
-This application “Acronyms App Builder” is very user-friendly.
+This application “Acronyms” is very user-friendly.
 Firstly, the user can create categories of his own choice and convenience.
 Different categories may have similar words with different meanings.
 On creating a category short forms and